 Kim Jong-il was one of the most secretive leaders in the world.
 Tales from dissidents and past aides created an image of an irrational, power-hungry man who allowed his people to starve while he enjoyed dancing girls and cognac.

-But a different picture was painted by Sung Hae-rim, the sister of one of Kim Jong-il's former partners in her memoir, The Wisteria House.
+But a different picture was painted by Sung Hae-rim, the sister of one of his former partners in her memoir, The Wisteria House.

 She describes a devoted father and a sensitive, charismatic individual, although she admits even those closest to him were fearful of him.

 North Korean media depicted him as a national hero, whose birth to the country's founder, Kim Il-sung, was marked by a double rainbow and a bright star.

-The late Kim Jong-il's youngest sister and the wife of the man formerly regarded as the second most powerful figure in North Korea, Chang Song-taek.
+The youngest sister of the late Kim Jong-il and the wife of the man formerly regarded as the second most powerful figure in North Korea, Chang Song-thaek.

 She has held a wide range of important Workers' Party positions including being a member of the all-powerful Central Committee.

 Her promotion to four-star general made Kim Kyung-hee the first North Korean woman ever to achieve such status.